Settings > Hosts > Cloud

 You may change the name of your host that is linked to the cloud.
 When you change the name of your linked host, the new host name must be resolved on all other linked machines.

 For instance, when you change a host name from “MyHost2” to “MyHost3”, your Dropbox will modify it’s stored zip file name from “MyHost2.zip” to “MyHost3.zip”.
-You will then receive the following warning on your other linked computers indicating your data is out of date.
+You will then receive the following warning on your other linked computers indicating the host name has been changed in the cloud.

 Save To Desktop